 You have to try this Crockpot Pizza recipe!
-It’s a slow-cooked, crispy deep-dish pizza that’s absolutely amazing.
-What could be easier than crispy pizza in your slow cooker!
+It's a slow-cooked, crispy deep-dish pizza that's absolutely amazing.
+What could be easier on busy days than crispy pizza in your slow cooker!

 One thing my family can't get enough of is P-I-Z-Z-A.

-We’re always on the lookout for new and different recipes that make life a little bit easier.
+We're always looking for new and different recipes that make life a little bit easier.
+This Crockpot Pizza makes dinner simple, for sure.
+It's a family favorite!
 Not to mention, buying takeout is expensive!
-This Crockpot Pizza makes dinner simple, for sure.

 And, you can't burn this one!

-Slow-cooker Deep Dish Pizza is an excellent recipe to make on game day, too, since it’s literally set it and forget it.
+Slow-cooker Deep Dish Pizza (often called Chicago style) is an excellent recipe to make on game day, too, since it's literally set it and forget it.
 We love this recipe, these 3-Ingredient Crockpot Meatballs, and this Crockpot Casserole when having people over to watch the game.

 Table of Contents